Technical Documentation MDR/IVDR

 - in which target areas a company operates,

 - how dynamic the product development of a manufacturer is,

-various solutions for structuring and formatting Technical Documentation to keep the maintenance effort as low as possible and to avoid anxiety before the evaluation is available.
+various solutions for structuring and formatting Technical Documentation to keep the maintenance effort as low as possible and to avoid anxiety.